honeycombio/refinery/refinery_config.md

 `APIKey` is the API key used to send Refinery's traces to Honeycomb.

 It is recommended that you create a separate team and key for Refinery telemetry.
-If this is blank, then Refinery will not set the Honeycomb-specific headers for OpenTelemetry, and your `APIHost` must be set to a valid OpenTelemetry endpoint.
+If this value is blank, then Refinery will not set the Honeycomb-specific headers for OpenTelemetry, and your `APIHost` must be set to a valid OpenTelemetry endpoint.

 - Not eligible for live reload.
 - Type: `string`